sunilselvaraj1/Brute-Force-Attack/README.md

 # 🛡️ Incident Response - **Brute Force Attack**

 ## 📌 Executive Summary
 A custom Threat Analytics rule was created and enabled in Microsoft Sentinel to detect brute-force login attempts on the devices in the organisation.
-The rule trigered an Incident, detecting brute-force attempt on 2 devices by 2 RemoteIPs.
+The rule triggered an Incident, detecting brute-force attempt on 2 devices by 2 RemoteIPs.
 Investigation revealed **13 RemoteIPs targetting 3 Devices** with highest number of attempts as 178.
 The incident was confirmed as a **true positive**, but **no successful logons occurred**.
 Affected devices were isolated, scanned, and protected through updated network controls.

 **Followed NIST 800-61 Incident Response LifeCycle**